Class Schedules and Catalog Background Image

 Lecture 1.50 hours, laboratory 4.50 hours.

 This course introduces engineering and design students to 3D parametric solid modeling, including basic and intermediate parts, assemblies, and drawings.
 From their models, students produce CAD drawings to include orthographic, pictorial, section, and detail views.
-The course also covers dimensioning, dimensional tolerancing, and thread notation per ASME Y14.5M-1994 and uses Pro/Engineer (Creo) and SolidWorks software extensively.
+The course also covers dimensioning, dimensional tolerancing, and thread notation per ASME Y14.5M-2009 and uses SolidWorks software.

 DESN 204: Modeling, Prototyping, and Manufacturing